CMang0/my-codes/README.md

 # my-codes
 First time using GitHub.
-Trying to connect it with VS Code
+Trying to connect it with VS Code(Figuring Out new things) tat